ddftwiki/ssg/resources/templates/md/posts/DDBC-001.md

 "Do we really always have to wear black?"
 ```

-## Doomsday by Committee, setting the scene
+## Doomsday by Committee, Setting the Scene

 Hello and welcome to the first of what will hopefully be a series
 of articles whereby some players get together and either observe and